Nuitka/Nuitka/Developer_Manual.rst

 if the propagation should be done as soon as possible and to what, or later.

 For variables, we don't currently track at all any more than there usages read/write and that is it.
-And we are not good at it either.

 The problem with tracking it, is that such information may continuously become invalid at many instances, and it can be hard to notice mistakes due to it.
-But if do not have it fixed, how to we detect this:
+But if do not have it correct, how to we detect this:

 .. code-block:: python